 Mitch Daniels (16:19):

 Well, you mentioned stare decisis.
 I wanted to ask you a related question.
-You've written and I think provocatively about judicial restraint and where it goes too far and places where it's maybe not appropriate.
+You've written, and I think provocatively, about judicial restraint and where it goes too far and places where it's maybe not appropriate.
 Talk about that a little bit.
-There's many conservatives in the way you use the term are adhered pretty rigorously to a doctrine of deference and restraint, but you've argued that's a mistake or…
+Many conservatives, in the way you used the term, adhere pretty rigorously to a doctrine of deference and restraint, but you argued that's a mistake.

 Randy Barnett (16:52):

-And we got five votes in agreement with us.
-We had five originalist votes, five votes for the originalist outcome in that case.
-And normally, as you know, if you win on the law, you tend to win the case and if you've lost the case, it's because you lost on the law.
-Well, this is one of the only times, I don't know of where we actually got five votes for our view of the constitution and that the individual insurance mandate was unconstitutional, but we lost the fifth vote.
-Chief Justice [John] Roberts, who is a conservative but not an originalist, we lost the fifth vote because he was exercising judicial restraint and he said, so he said, that's his duty.
-He has a duty he said to defer to the statute if there can be any meaning that might be fairly possibly attributed to the statute that would be constitutional even if it was not the natural reading of the statute.
+Normally, as you know, if you win on the law, you tend to win the case.
+And if you've lost the case, it's because you lost on the law.
+Well, this is one of the only times we actually got five votes for our view of the Constitution and that the individual insurance mandate was unconstitutional, but we lost the fifth vote, Chief Justice Roberts, who's a conservative, but not an originalist.
+We lost the fifth vote because he was exercising judicial restraint, and he said so.
+He said that's his duty.
+He has a duty, he said, to defer to the statute, if there can be any meaning that might be fairly possibly attributed to the statute that would be constitutional, even if it was not the natural reading of the statute.

 Mitch Daniels (20:08):

 You take any encouragement from some recent cases in which the court and some lower courts following them have been reigning in administrative actions.
-You mentioned the progressives ironically once favored deference and now it's some of their encroachments on liberty as many of us would see 'em, which have been challenged by the courts.
-The West Virginia case, the pending Chevron case may give us another example.
-Do you see a worm turning here in a favorable way or
+You mentioned the progressives, ironically, once favored deference.
+Now, it's some of their encroachments on liberty, as many of us would see them, which have been challenged by the courts, the West Virginia case.
+The pending Chevron case may give us another example.
+Do you see a worm turning here in a favorable way?

 Randy Barnett (20:47):

-Look, we started off on the wrong foot with me talking about the court because you asked me how originalist they were.
-I'm very grateful that we have the court we have because I think if we didn't have the court we have, we'd be in big trouble, which is the reason why I believed in 2016, since I was confident that Hillary Clinton was going to win that election and Donald Trump was going to lose.
-I was prepared to leave the teaching and practice of constitutional law entirely because with the filling of the [Antonin] Scalia seat by Merrick Garland who was my classmate at Harvard in my section at Harvard Law School, I felt that it would be game over for us.
-And at my age, it no longer served a useful purpose to play out my ears battling that hill.
-And it was only because Donald Trump pulled it out unexpected.
+Look, we started off on the wrong foot when I began talking about the Court, because you asked me how originalist it was.
+I’m very grateful that we have the Court we have.
+I think that if we didn’t, we’d be in big trouble.
+That’s why, in 2016, when I was confident Hillary Clinton would win the election and Donald Trump would lose, I was prepared to leave the teaching and practice of constitutional law entirely.
+With the filling of Justice Scalia’s seat by Merrick Garland, who was my classmate at Harvard and in my section at Harvard Law School, I felt it would be game over for us.
+At my age, it no longer served a useful purpose to spend my remaining years battling uphill.
+It was only because Donald Trump pulled out an unexpected victory.
+That was the only election, Mitch, that I didn’t stay up to watch the results of, because I had to teach early the next day.

 Mitch Daniels (22:22):

-Looking to original, things Original.
-You're one of the few people who has written anytime recently that I've noticed about the ninth Amendment, and I'd like to hear you talk about it a little.
-Is it going to be at some point more than an artifact?
+Looking at things from an originalist perspective, you’re one of the few people I’ve noticed who has written recently about the Ninth Amendment, and I’d like to hear you talk about it a bit.
+Is it ever going to be more than an artifact?

 Randy Barnett (22:39):